kercre123/victor/docs/development/web-server.md

 ## To access from a browser

-When running on a real robot, in a browser, enter the IP address of the robot and port 8888, e.g. 192.168.40.221:8888
+When running on a real robot, in a browser, enter the IP address of the robot and port 8887, 8888 or 8889, e.g. 192.168.40.221:8888

 If you've set up your robot's IP in hosts file and named it victor you can also use victor:8888

 When running webots, use 127.0.0.1:8888 (or localhost:8888)

-Note:  To access anim process console vars, use port 8889.
-This is a hack that will soon go away when the web server runs in its own process.
+- Port 8887: The web server that runs in its own process
+- Port 8888: The web server that runs as part of the engine process, and can be used to access the engine's console vars and funcs
+- Port 8889: The web server that runs as part of the anim process, and can be used to access the anim process's console vars and funcs

 ## Username/password